MAY 19th, 2022

 naava's financials

-The financial statements are well presented, and enable an investor to see exactly what’s going on.
-Note that there’s not a breakdown of every single data point in operating costs.
+The financial statements are well presented, enabling investors to see exactly what’s going on.
+Note that it doesn’t include a breakdown of every single data point in the company’s operating costs.

 Ownership